What is the SBA 504 Loan Program?

 Here’s a look at some of the things you can use an SBA 504 loan for:

-A business owner can’t use the funds from the 504 loan for working capital, which puts some limitations on the loan’s versatility.
+Note: A business owner can’t use the funds from the 504 loan for working capital, unlike some other SBA loans, which puts some limitations on the loan’s versatility.

 SBA 504 Loan Structure and Limits

 If you’re thinking about the SBA 504 versus the 7(a) loan, the 504 is typically used for larger projects.
-Where the 7(a) has no minimum loan amount, the 504 has a minimum of $125,000.
-The maximum SBA 504 loan amount is between $5-5.5 million -- the SBA sets certain conditions a business can meet in order to qualify for $5.5 million, most of which are at the discretion of the SBA.
+Where the 7(a) has no minimum loan amount, the 504 loans of less than $1 million are very rare.

 Non-profit organizations that meet SBA criteria can apply to become Certified Development Companies (CDCs) that promote economic development in the regions they serve.
 The SBA certifies and regulates CDCs nationwide, and over 260 CDCs operate in the United States.